wyattmunson/notebook/content/en/docs/docker/creating-dockerfiles.md

 - Typically API keys, database connection strings, secrets, ect.
 - They can be used for building the image or for a running container
-- Environment variables can be specified in the Dockerfile or the `docker run` command
+- Environment variables specified in the Dockerfile are overridden by the `docker run -e` command
 - Contrast with `ARG` where vaiables can be used in the build phase only

 Set environment variables in a Dockerfile: